 It is the blueberry season and we must take advantage of it.
-I had some organic blueberries in the fridge I wasn’t sure how I wanted to use and asked for inspiration from the awesome Instagram community today and it seemed like a lot of people wanted something with lemon and blueberries.
+I had some organic blueberries in the fridge I wasn’t sure how I wanted to use and asked for inspiration from the awesome Instagram community today.
+It seemed like a lot of people wanted something with lemon and blueberries.
 So I decided on making grain-free, (added) sugar-free, lectin-free muffins with lemon and blueberries.

 Dr. Gundry’s Lemon Poppy Coffee Cake for lectin-free muffins